Third Anglo-Maratha War: Maratha planning

 The Peshwa disbanded his cavalry, but secretly asked them to stand by, and offered them seven months' advance pay.
 Baji Rao entrusted Bapu Gokhale with preparations for war.
 In August 1817, the forts at Sinhagad, Raigad, and Purandar were fortified by the Peshwa.
 Gokhale secretly recruited troops for the impending war.
 Many Bhils and Ramoshis were hired.
 Efforts were made to unify Bhonsle, Shinde, and Holkar; even the mercenary Pindaris were approached.
 The Peshwa identified unhappy Marathas in the service of the British Resident Elphinstone and secretly recruited them.
 One such person was Jaswant Rao Ghorpade.
 Efforts were made to secretly recruit Europeans as well, which failed.
 Some people, such as Balaji Pant Natu, stood steadfastly with the British.
 Several of the sepoys rejected the Peshwa's offers, and others reported the matter to their superior officers.
 On 19 October 1817, Baji Rao II celebrated the Dassera festival in Pune, where troops were assembled in large numbers.
 During the celebrations, a large flank of the Maratha cavalry pretended they were charging towards the British sepoys but wheeled off at the last minute.
 This display was intended as a slight towards Elphinstone and as a scare tactic to prompt the defection and recruitment of British sepoys to the Peshwa's side.
 The Peshwa made plans to kill Elphinstone, despite opposition from Gokhale.
 Elphinstone was fully aware of these developments thanks to the espionage work of Balaji Pant Natu and Ghorpade.

 Maratha powers were estimated at 81,000 infantry, 106,000 horse or cavalry and 589 guns.
 Of these the Peshwa had the highest number of cavalry at 28,000, along with 14,000 infantry and 37 cannon.
 The Peshwa headquarters was in Pune.
 Holkar had the second largest cavalry, amounting to 20,000, and an infantry force supplemented with 107 artillery units.
 Shinde and Bhonsle had similar numbers of cavalry, artillery and infantry.
 Holkar, Shinde and Bhonsle were headquartered in Indore, Gwalior and Nagpur respectively.
 The Afghan leader Amir Khan was located in Tonk in Rajputana and his strength was 12,000 cavalry, 10,000 infantry and 200 guns.
 The Pindaris were located north of the Narmada valley in Chambal and Malwa region of central India.
-Three Pindari leaders sided with Shinde, these were Chitu, Karim Khan and Wasil Mohammad.
+Three Pindari leaders sided with Shinde, these were Chitu Khan, Karim Khan and Wasil Mohammad.
 They led horsemen with strengths of 10,000, 6,000 and 4,000 but most were armed only with spears.
 The rest of the Pindari chiefs, Tulsi, Imam Baksh, Sahib Khan, Kadir Baksh, Nathu and Bapu were allied with Holkar.
 Tulsi and Imam Baksh each had 2,000 horsemen, Kadir Baksh, 21,500.
 Sahib Khan, Nathu and Bapu had 1,000, 750 and 150 horsemen.